kejace/books/README.md

 # Book notes

-Render the markdown with a mathjax supported markdown.
+Render the markdown with a mathjax supported markdown or view the html.